-Jerome B. Meites, who serves as Chief Regional Counsel for the Office of Civil Rights (OCR – the HHS branch that regulates and monitors HIPAA compliance) stated in an interview with Law360 that policing would be increasing astronomically.
+Jerome B. Meites, who serves as Chief Regional Counsel for the Office of Civil Rights (OCR – the HHS branch that regulates and monitors HIPAA compliance), stated in an interview with Law360 that policing would be increasing astronomically.
 Between June 2013 and June 2014, $10 million in fines were issued by the agency.
-Although millions had been paid out YOY (year-over-year) by firms in violation of the law, Meites said the level of punitive actions against healthcare organizations during that period would “pale in comparison to the next 12 months.”
+Although firms had paid out millions YOY (year-over-year) in violation of the law, Meites said the level of punitive actions against healthcare organizations during that period would “pale in comparison to the next 12 months.”

 This crackdown is making healthcare firms around the nation nervous that all their systems are completely secured and error-free.
 To help you avoid some of the most common violations in clinical documentation, here are nine of them supplied by New England Medical Transcription:

 - CCing an incorrect party to an email that includes patient data

 - Selecting the incorrect ID or number of the subject, EMR, or account